gardener/gardener-extension-shoot-networking-filter/docs/usage/shoot-networking-filter.md

       providerConfig:
         egressFilter:
           blackholingEnabled: false
-          workerSpecific:
+          workers:
             blackholingEnabled: true
-            groups:
+            names:
               - external-api
 ...
 ```

-Please note that only blackholing options can be changed per worker group.
+Please note that only blackholing can be changed per worker group.
 You may not define different IPs to block or
-disable blocking altogether for certain worker groups.
+disable blocking altogether.

 ## Custom IP